pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

-Once a PDEP is implemented and available in the main branch of pandas, its status will be changed to `Status: Implemented`, so there is visibility that the PDEP is not part of the roadmap and future plans, but a change that it already happened.
+Once a PDEP is implemented and available in the main branch of pandas, its status will be changed to `Status: Implemented`, so there is visibility that the PDEP is not part of the roadmap and future plans, but a change that has already happened.
 The first pandas version in which the PDEP implementation is available will also be included in the PDEP.